Art is not for everyone, or is it?

 Art as an alternative to photos

-But when I experimented with large 4K screens, I became curious how the drawings of Leonardo da Vinci would look like on a picture frame.
+But when I experimented with large 4K screens, I became curious about how the drawings of Leonardo da Vinci would look on a picture frame.

-I was really impressed how these masterpieces came to life in our home.
+I was really impressed by how these masterpieces came to life in our home.

 The screen quality of a large 4K monitor, but even a display at a conventional 1080p resolution is good enough to make an impressive rendering of the artist’s work.

-Some manufacturers of digital picture frames, like e.g. Meural or Samsung, have recognised the potential of offering art subscriptions or purchases including value-added services like a short explanation of the image that you can show on the screen.
+Some manufacturers of digital picture frames, like e.g. Meural, Canvia, or Samsung, have recognized the potential of offering art subscriptions or purchases including value-added services like a short explanation of the image that you can show on the screen.

 But these subscriptions require that you have purchased a picture frame from these manufacturers, so they exclude the home-brewer of digital frames who might also be interested.